-The Lhasa Apso has a single layer coat that doesn't provide enough warmth for them to stay outside for long when it's cold.
+The Lhasa Apso has a single layer coat that doesn't provide enough warmth for them to stay outside for long when it's cold, so consider a warm dog jacket for winter walks.
 They do enjoy being outdoors for walks, playtime in the backyard, and even visits to the dog park.
 When out in the yard, your Lhasa will bark at passersby—it's in his DNA.

 Lhasa Apsos require a half hour of exercise each day, whether it's from walks or play sessions in the house or yard.

 Lhasa Apsos are lively and will zoom around the backyard, but they run out of steam eventually.
 In between short bursts of playing, they'll take a rest.

 - Running Miles: Small breeds don't make the best running partners, and the little Lhasa is no exception.
 Your Lhasa may run with you around the block, but that's about it.

 - Hiking Miles: Lhasas can hike with you on the easy trail for a half mile.
 If your Lhasa's coat is kept long, cleaning his coat when you return will take some time.